Positive representations over real closed fields: Positive representations into Positive representations into PSL(2,R)

+The second theorem that we will prove in this section is the following: \begin{theorem} Let $\Gamma$ be a non-elementary Fuchsian group.
+Then there exists a Fuchsian group of the first kind $\Gamma'$ and an isomorphism $\iota \colon \Gamma \to \Gamma'$ such that there exists an injective $\iota$-equivariant \emph{holomorphic} map $f\colon \Hb\to \Hb$. \end{theorem}

-Since the restriction of $f$ to $\mathcal C^\circ_\Gamma$ is an injective local diffeomorphism, by caracterization (v) of semi-conjugacy in Theorem \ref{thm: Equivalences semi-conjugation}, we obtain the following: \begin{corollary} Every non-elementary Fuchsian group is semi-conjugated to a Fuchsian group of the first kind. \end{corollary} Together with the various characterizations of semi-conjugacy in \Cref{thm: Equivalences semi-conjugation}, this corollary implies \Cref{Fuchsian groups lemma}.\\
+Since the restriction of $f$ to $\mathcal C^\circ_\Gamma$ is an injective local diffeomorphism, by characterization (iv) of semi-conjugacy in \Cref{thm: Equivalences semi-conjugation}, we obtain the following: \begin{corollary} Every non-elementary Fuchsian group is semi-conjugated to a Fuchsian group of the first kind. \end{corollary} Together with the various characterizations of semi-conjugacy in \Cref{thm: Equivalences semi-conjugation}, this corollary implies \Cref{Fuchsian groups lemma}.\\

-Let us define more generally semi-conjugation between Fuchsian groups (not necessarily of the first kind) in the following way: \begin{definition} Let $\Gamma_1$ and $\Gamma_2$ be two Fuchsian groups.
+Let us define more generally a semi-conjugacy between Fuchsian groups (not necessarily of the first kind) in the following way: \begin{definition} Let $\Gamma_1$ and $\Gamma_2$ be two Fuchsian groups.
 An isomorphism $\iota\colon \Gamma_1 \to \Gamma_2$ is a \emph{semi-conjugacy} if there exists a $\iota$-equivariant diffeomorphism from $\Hb$ to $\Hb$. \end{definition}

 With this definition, semi-conjugacy is clearly an equivalence relation.
 If $\Gamma_2$ is of the first kind, then this does coincide with the previous notion of semi-conjugacy by characterization (vi) in \Cref{thm: Equivalences semi-conjugation}.